JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/DocMapper.md

 - `setMultivaluesRelations` *(Boolean)*:  Whether to decide to return all values in a relation together or separately (Default: False)

+- `setDoExceptionHandling`: If it is set as True, the annotator tries to process as usual and ff exception-causing data (e.g. corrupted record/ document) is passed to the annotator, an exception warning is emitted which has the exception message.

 {%- endcapture -%}